hozkinz/ArtRateBot/README.md

 The reactions required to interact with .rate are posted under the message of the user who requested to rate a piece of artwork.
 It would be better if these reactions were linked to the message that send the artwork.

-While not straying too far from what we wanted, the original bot idea was a *little* bit different.
+While not straying too far from what we wanted, the original bot idea was a *little* bit different..

+After a while, links to images uploaded to Discord fail to preview, so .rate only brings up the title of the artwork.

 ## Expandability
 In the future, the bot could be expanded in a few ways.